 To the REVELATION – Conclusions

 Mapping illustrates Revelation as an overview of God’s territory that puts characters and events into a cosmic and temporal perspective.
-The proposed macrostructure uncovers Revelation’s relatively simple, linear chronology from Creation to the New Order, which is consistent with the meta-narrative of the Scriptures.
+The proposed macrostructure uncovers Revelation’s relatively simple, interrupted linear chronology from Creation to the New Order, which is consistent with the meta-narrative of the Scriptures.
 Literary paradoxes, abrupt transitions and repetitions in the story are the result of a single story-line stepping back in relative time at 4:2, 12:1, 12:13 and 15:1, and these enable John to witness different perspectives of the story, as two linked dramas unfold (4:1-11:19 and 12:1-22:20a).

-For convenience only, the proposed macrostructure is divided into five parts: from Creation to the impact of the Cross, i.e. to the death, resurrection and ascension of Jesus Christ (Framework 1, time-parallel 1); John’s ‘present age’ and the beginning of ‘the age to come’ (Framework 2); the era of satan’s beasts (Framework 3, time-parallels 2-8a); the Lamb appears on Mt Zion and Babylon falls (Framework 4, time-parallels 8b-11); the climax of the messianic war (Framework 5, time-parallels 12-18).
+For convenience only, because the story is a unified whole, the proposed macrostructure is divided into five parts: from Creation to the impact of the Cross (Framework 1, time-parallel 1); John’s ‘present age’ and the beginning of the age-to-come (Framework 2); the era of satan’s beasts (Framework 3, time-parallels 2-8a); the Lamb appears on Mt Zion and Babylon falls (Framework 4, time-parallels 8b-11); the climax of the messianic war and thereafter (Framework 5, time-parallels 12-18).

 1) From Creation to the impact of the Cross, i.e. to the death, resurrection and ascension of Jesus Christ (Framework 1, time-parallel 1)

 The two dramas begin at Creation, implied by the heavenly worship (4:11) and defined by the birth of the celestial child (the Christ/ Messiah) in heaven’s environs (not in Bethlehem); the child is ‘snatched up’ to the throne (12:5).
 The Messiah is ‘the origin of God’s Creation’ (3:14) and he has held the book-of-life since Creation (13:8, 17:8).
+Richard Bauckham describes chapters 12-14 as the ‘messianic war’ from the Incarnation (12:5) to its climax at the Parousia (Christ’s appearance or his ‘coming’, in Revelation) (12:1-14:20, Bauckham, 1993a: 94; see Framework 1B.d).
+This study proposes that 12:5 refers to Creation (the Messiah’s birth in the heavenly realms), not to the Incarnation, and 21:7-8 (part of the Final Judgement) is the ending of the war – but the principle is the same despite our different interpretations of 12:5.

 This study proposes that John’s description of the throne-room (4:3) includes a very early reference to the Trinity: the One-seated-on-the-throne, who holds the scroll with seven seals (the Father); the emerald-like rainbow encircling the throne (the Spirit, appearing like the aurora borealis or a celestial wind); and the celestial child/ slain Lamb (the Son).
 The Lamb appears in the throne-room and he takes and opens the scroll while John watches.
 This represents the exact moment of the Cross (5:7) when the dragon/ snake/ satan is defeated in the war in heaven’s environs ‘by the blood of the Lamb’ and thrown down to earth (12:9-12).
 The story-line steps back in relative time at 4:2, 12:1 and 12:13.
 The Lamb assumes his authority as Messiah (5:7-14) and this is confirmed in 12:10-11.
 The seal torments occur on the physical-spiritual earth.

 On the mythic or early/ pre-history earth (the biblical earth), the mother first finds safety (12:6) and then danger when the dragon appears (12:13-16).
 As the mother of the Messiah, the mother may be the archetypal Israel, and perhaps Eve and thus the mother of all humanity.
 Later, the war includes the followers of Christ (12:17) and then the dragon stands by the sea-shore (12:18).
 Time-parallel 1 represents the Cross and its universal impact (5:5-6:1, 12:9-12, 12:17-18).